anchpop/wise_mans_haskell/book.md

 [1,2,3]
 ```

-But I didn't, because I wanted to show off lambdas.

 `filter` is useful for reducing the contents of a list to only contain what you want, and it's used quite a bit!sidenote(As you may have noticed, everything you can do with `map` and `filter` you can also do with list comprehensions.
 In fact, list comprehensions are converted to `map` and `filter` during compilation!).